iVillage

 Conducting Thorough Property Inspections

 Before committing to a purchase, it’s important to conduct detailed property inspections.
-This typically includes a building inspection to check for structural integrity, a pest inspection to ensure the property is free from infestations, and a survey to confirm property boundaries.
+This typically includes a building and pest inspection to check for structural integrity and ensure the property is free from infestations, as well as a survey to confirm property boundaries.

 These inspections are vital as they can impact your final decision to buy or the price you are willing to pay.
 They also provide a layer of protection against unforeseen issues that could incur significant costs in the future.